doc4d/4d-web-studio/docs/design-webforms/components.md

 Iterative components can be bound to two data sources:

-- DataSource: a data source to iterate on.
-Its attributes are bound to the component to display the iterative data
+- **DataSource**: a data source to iterate on.
+Its attributes are bound to the component to display the iterative data.
+Usually, an entity selection or a collection.
-- Selected Element: a data source to get the item selected inside the iterative component.
+- **Selected Element**: a data source to get the item selected inside the iterative component.
+Usually, an entity or a collection element.

 To assign the data sources, use the Data Access panel: